JK Brackens GAA Club: GAA Scór

-JK Brackens places a substantial emphases on the cultural aspects of the GAA and has become one of the county's leading Scór clubs gaining recognition nationally.
+JK Brackens has gained notable status among the county's Scór clubs and has gained recognition nationally.
 This arm of the club is centered in Clonmore village where these activities are given the same level of credence as on the field activities.

 Recent successes include Scór Sinsear Set Dancing Munster titles in 2013 & 2017 and an All-Ireland title in 2013.
 Furthermore, Clonmore man Noel Joyce has won treble Munster and All-Ireland Scór titles in 2013, 2015 and 2017 in the Recitation competition.
 Additionally, in 2015 Noel coached Ciarán Byrne to claim Scór na nÓg Munster and All-Ireland awards.

 Playing Fields

 Páirc Shíleáin

 Páirc Shíleáin (referred loccaly as "The Park") is the home grounds for the JK Brackens GAA club, is located in the Town Park area of Templemore Town.
 The pitch was first levelled, sodded and enclosed by local Templemore GAA volunteers in 1924 but this tenancy was initially a turbulent one and involved many strict conditions from landlords Templemore UDC, including no training, a fee per match played and ground sharing with the newly formed Templemore RFC.
 A suitable agreement was eventually reached between Templemore GAA and the Urban Council in ’53 and the venue was officially opened on 8 May 1955 when the Tipperary played Wexford in a senior hurling tournament.
 On that occasion the grounds were dedicated to St. Sileann, the patron saint of Templemore.

 Tipperary hosted the Kilkenny hurlers on 28 May 1980 marking the officially opening of the clubhouse, The Carroll and Grant Pavilion, named in memory of two local Gaels, Arthur Carroll and Bill Grant who both won All-Ireland football medals with Tipperary in 1920, (it was also this duo who represented the club to first mark out the club grounds when acquired from the council in 1924).
 A spectator stand was completed in 1994, Tipperary beating Dublin in a hurling challenge on that occasion.

 Since the club's foundation, Páirc Shíleáin has been the club's home ground for training and matches for both senior and juvenile clubs.
 Over these years several additional facilities have been added such as a spectator stand extension, a clubhouse extension, electronic scoreboard, hurling wall with an additional training area.